 MAKE A TAX-DEDUCTIBLE GIFT

 The Diné Scholarship Annual Fund, a nonprofit charitable component of ONNSFA to raise and generate revenue exclusively for higher education scholarships and financial assistance, was established in 2012.
 Please consider making a tax-deductible contribution to the Diné Scholarship Annual Fund (DSAF).
 One hundred percent of all donations to the DSAF are used to award eligible applicants.
-Your gift will significantly impact the lives of Navajo students and future generations to come.
+Your gift will significantly impact Navajo students' lives and future generations.

-Office of Navajo Nation Scholarship & Financial Assistance
+Office of Navajo Nation Scholarship and Financial Assistance

 P.O.
 Box 1870

 Window Rock, AZ 86515